-Brent Holloway is one of our favorite people at Reality Works, as co-author of Sales 2.0, along with our CEO Anneke Seley.
+Brent Holloway is one of my favorite people, as co-author of Sales 2.0.
 He is Regional Sales Director, Witness Actionable Solutions at Verint Systems Inc. As a top notch, get-it-done sales leader, when Brent shares some advice, we all do well to stop and listen.
 Let’s listen now to what he has to say about the dilemma of personalized email vs. impersonal mass blasts.

 When it comes to email marketing, sales and marketing managers frequently weigh the trade-offs between writing effective but inefficient personalized messages vs. efficient but generic mass blast campaigns.
 How do you choose?
 Consider the two sample email messages below.